Ralph Anderson (wide receiver)

 Ralph M. Anderson (September 2, 1935 – November 27, 1960) was an American college and professional football player.
-An offensive end, he played college football at Santa Monica College and Los Angeles State University, and played professionally in the American Football League for the Los Angeles Chargers in 1960.
+An offensive end, he played college football at Santa Monica College and Los Angeles State University, and played professionally in the American Football League (AFL) for the Los Angeles Chargers in 1960.
 His 44 receptions were good enough to lead the Chargers for the season.
-He played one game with the Winnipeg Blue Bombers of the Canadian Football League in 1959.
+He played one game with the Winnipeg Blue Bombers of the Canadian Football League (CFL) in 1959.

 Death

 Anderson died in Los Angeles on November 27, 1960, apparently due to diabetic complications.
 After going to the movies with his girlfriend and his teammate Ron Botchan, Anderson spent the night at the home of his girlfriend.
 She found him unresponsive the next morning and efforts to revive him were unsuccessful.
 Anderson had missed a game earlier in the 1960 season due to diabetic problems.